The Bellamy Brothers: Personal life

-In the late 1990s, David's sons Noah and Jesse became active in the music scene and the sons currently perform as the duo Jesse and Noah.
+In the late 1990s, David's sons Noah and Jesse became active in the music scene, and the sons currently perform as the duo Jesse and Noah.

 The Bellamy Brothers live in Darby, Florida, on a 200-acre ranch, where they raise Brahman cattle and quarter horses, with three generations of their family living in the compound.
 The ranch is also the location of the recording studio where much of their work is recorded.

-In 2020, the brothers partnered with a Florida medical cannabis company called Trulieve to produce a signature line of cannabis products named "Old Hippie Stash".
+In 2020, the brothers partnered with Florida medical cannabis company Trulieve to produce a signature line of cannabis products named "Old Hippie Stash".
 Said David: "[Cannabis has] helped Howard and me on many levels.
-There was a stigma for so long, but now people are talking about it seriously and considering cannabis as an alternative for stress, anxiety, pain management and many other health factors."
+There was a stigma for so long, but now people are talking about it seriously and considering cannabis as an alternative for stress, anxiety, pain management, and many other health factors."